 2. Put the flour (270g), grounded almonds (30g), melted butter (100g), 3 eggs, sugar (125g), baking powder (16g), a pinch of cinnamon, and a pinch of salt in a big bowl (or in your kitchen aid) and mix well together (with the flat beater).

-3. Wash and peel the apples and cut them in approximately 1 cm pieces and add them straight away to the dough.
+3. Wash and peel the apples and cut them into approximately 1 cm pieces and add them straight away to the dough.
 If you are quick you do not need to add lemon to prevent them from going black.
 Mix well with a spatula now, don’t use the machine or it will break the apples.
 If you want to decorate your pie, keep one of the 4 apples aside for that.

 4. Spray the baking tin with non-stick spray (it will be easier to release the cake, but it is not necessary).
 I like to use a round tin with a hole in the middle, but you can also take the square or round ones.

 5. Pour the dough in the tin and spread it out evenly pressing it down a bit.